-At CAA, our efforts on immigrant rights include providing critical in-language hotline services, one-on-one assistance, and information and access to legal resources.
-This direct work with community members informs our advocacy agenda that includes upholding sanctuary protections, non-citizen voting on school board elections, expanding health and legal resources for low-income immigrants, and working closely with
+At CAA, our efforts on immigrant rights include providing critical in-language immigration legal services, as Department of Justice Recognized and Accredited, to support community members through immigration legal questions.
+Additionally, we provide in-language community education presentations and workshops to ensure that community members have access to crucial immigration information.
+This direct work with community members informs our advocacy agenda that includes upholding sanctuary protections, non-citizen voting on school board elections, expanding health and legal resources for low-income immigrants, and working closely with Chinese language traditional and digital media to build narrative power that centers immigrants as people through the lens of migrant justice.

 In addition, CAA is part of state and national coalitions that continue to push for fair and just immigration reform.